What Is Released When An Electron Loses Energy

 Photosynthesis

 Photosynthesis, the process by which plants convert light energy into chemical energy, relies on the absorption of photons by chlorophyll molecules.
-When a chlorophyll molecule absorbs a photon, an electron in the molecule is excited to a higher energy level.
+Now, when a chlorophyll molecule absorbs a photon, an electron in the molecule is excited to a higher energy level.
 This energy is then used to drive the chemical reactions that convert carbon dioxide and water into glucose and oxygen.

 Vision